terrestris/kind-dev-cluster/README.md

 ## Help

-In case `kubectl config current-context` does not return `kind-kind-dev-cluster`, you can set it with `kubectl config set-context kind-kind-dev-cluster`.
+In case `kubectl config current-context` does not return `kind-kind-dev-cluster`, you can set it with `kubectl config use-context kind-kind-dev-cluster`.